isovic/graphmap/README.md

 ## GraphMap - A highly sensitive and accurate mapper for long, error-prone reads

+**__Version: v0.20b__**
+Release date: 02 April 2015
+Precompiled binary, built on Ubuntu 10.04 x64.
+Tested on Mint 17.1 x64.

+Significantly improved speed and sensitivity.

+Added some important features:
+1. Mapping quality.
+2. Sensible alignment score.
+3. E-value added in reported alignments!
+Look for a custom ZE parameter in the SAM lines.
+4. Secondary alignments can now be output as well (the -Z parameter).

+Addressed several reported issues:
+1. Output only the first whitespace-separated token in the qname field of the SAM output.
+Previously the entire read's header was output.
+2. The same for the rname.
+3. Reads that are marked unmapped now contain no additional mapping information as before.

+Please note that by default, GraphMap will use more memory to allow higher speed and sensitivity.
+To run in parsimonious (half the memory requirements), please use the -P parameter.

+Note #2: some command line parameters were changed (removed/added) since the last version, but most stayed the same.
+In case you are using one of the removed parameters, you will be warned and the process will not run.

 **__Version: v0.19b__**
 Release date: 16 January 2015
 Precompiled binary, built on Ubuntu 10.04 x64.